qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 * `generate_frame_if_not_found` Boolean.

 #### `type` : `imm_ptl:flipping_floor_square`
 The portal must be horizontal and the shape must be a square.
-The generated portal will be one-sided and has a rotating transformation of 180 degress around the X axis.
+The generated portal will be one-faced and has a rotating transformation of 180 degress around the X axis.
 The "world inside portal" is flipped.
 And the generated portal will have motion affinity 0.1, which means that the player will be accelerated when touching the portal.
 Unlike the other forms, the blocks above the frame and the blocks below the area can also be speficied.

 Upon activation, it will directly search for new portal placement without loading chunks and searching for existing frame.
 The generated frame will occupy ground blocks.